pramodrao24/atomPOS/README.md

 A big thanks to Mehran and Chris from Stanford, the Code in Place and CS106A teaching staff, section leaders and to you all from the ed community for making this happen.

-Short overview of the program: https://www.youtube.com/watch?v=kLN69PYbyYM
+A short 2 minute video of atomPOS in action: https://www.youtube.com/watch?v=kLN69PYbyYM